winsiderss/phnt/README.md

 #include <phnt.h>
 ```

 at the top of your program.
 The first line provides access to the Win32 API as well as the `NTSTATUS` values.
 The second line provides access to the entire Native API.
-By default, only definitions present in Windows XP are included into your program.
+By default, only definitions present in Windows 7 are included into your program.
 To change this, use one of the following:

 ```
 #define PHNT_VERSION PHNT_WINXP // Windows XP